mattermost/mattermost-handbook/contributors/contributors/community-playbook.md

 > Thank you for reaching out.
 We recommend opening a support ticket where our team can best help you troubleshoot the issue.
 For more information about Enterprise Edition support levels, see https://about.mattermost.com/support/.

-## Community Content Guidelines
+## How do I report inappropriate content in Mattermost community sites?

-Content from community in GitHub, Forums, Feature Ideas, Community Mattermost site, or any other community content site managed by Mattermost should follow Mattermost guidelines:

-> Content that is deemed to be controversial, offensive, potentially defamatory or infringing content from material distributed, broadcast, or posted on websites will be edited or removed.
+Content in any [community site managed by Mattermost](https://handbook.mattermost.com/contributors/contributors/community-systems) should follow the guidelines above.
+Content that is deemed to be controversial, offensive, potentially defamatory or infringing content from material distributed, broadcast, or posted on websites will be edited or removed.

-We ask the community's help in reporting any such content to feedback@mattermost.com.
+We ask the community's help in reporting any such content to community@mattermost.com.